By: Dianne Rawlings

 Positive tests or employees awaiting results

 If you have an employee who is confirmed for having Covid-19 or awaiting results, they should be self-isolating at home as per government regulations.
 For further information contact your state and territory helplines.
 Employees can return to work after they have been isolated and fully recovered from the virus.
-Each state and territory has their own criteria, contact details are:
+Each state and territory has its own criteria, contact details are:

 |NSW – 1300 066 055||QLD – 13 432 584||VIC – 1800 675 398||SA – 1800 253 787|